Chapter 4: The Archivist

 4. It Provides Methodological Guidance

 Beyond findings, the literature offers a wealth of methodological knowledge.
 You can learn about established measurement tools (validated scales, coding schemes), successful sampling strategies, and analytical techniques.
 You can also learn from others’ limitations.
-If previous studies have been criticized for using self-report measures without behavioral validation, you can design your study to avoid that pitfall.
+If previous studies have been criticized for using automated sentiment analysis without validation against human coding, you can design your study to address that weakness.

 5. It Refines Your Research Question

 The process of engaging with the literature often sharpens a broad interest into a precise, researchable question.
 You might start with a vague curiosity about “music and politics,” but through reading, you might discover a specific debate about whether protest songs influence political attitudes differently than songs that simply reference political themes without advocating positions.
+Similarly, a broad interest in “social media and mental health” might narrow into a study of how parasocial relationships with influencers (Horton & Wohl, 1956) relate to body image among adolescent Instagram users.
 The literature provides the concepts, terminology, and frameworks that allow you to ask a question that’s not just interesting but empirically tractable.

 The Search Process: From Exploration to Systematization